-In their current configuration, both lots are less than 60 hectares in size with Lot 2 considered a rural living allotment with an area of just 10.49 hectares and questionable stand-alone agricultural viability (evidenced by the current farming lease in place).
-The proposed boundary realignment will create a compliant 60 hectare allotment by recovering 8.095 hectares of good farming land from Lot 2, and in-turn strengthening the agricultural viability of Lot 254.
+In their current configuration, both lots are less than 60 hectares in size with Lot 10 considered a rural living allotment with an area of just 9.9 hectares and questionable stand-alone agricultural viability.
+The proposed boundary realignment will increase the area of Lot 145 to 46.9 ha by recovering 6.1 hectares of land from Lot 10 that contains fruit trees and the farm shed infrastructure critical to the operation of the farm (packing sheds/machinery sheds) hence, strengthening the agricultural viability of Lot 145.

-The proposed boundary realignment will not result in any new or additional rural living allotment, nor does it create the opportunity for another dwelling house to be built within the Rural zone.
+The proposed boundary realignment will not result in any new or additional rural living allotment, nor does it create the opportunity for another dwelling house to be built within the Rural zone as both proposed lots will contain established dwellings.
+Currently, a dwelling can be built 'as of right' on vacant Lot 145.
+If the proposed boundary realignment proceeds, the possibility of 'as of right' dwelling house construction will be removed from Lot 145 as it will then contain an existing dwelling house.
+The existing dwelling on proposed Lot 10 will be adequately buffered by existing fruit trees proposed to remain on the property.

 The proposed development does not conflict with Strategic Outcome 6.